 Pallavi is a peace worker and researcher with 10 years of combined field and academic experience.
 She has worked extensively on the themes of peace and conflict transformation, youth-led social change and development, and social innovation and entrepreneurship.
 The journey has led to her engaging with a diverse range of people and organisations, both nationally and internationally.
 She holds a master’s degree in Peace, Security, Development and International Conflict Transformation from the University of Innsbruck, Austria and a bachelor’s degree in Political Science from Lady Shri Ram College for Women, University of Delhi, India.

-Jincy is a development communications specialist who has travelled across rural India seeking stories of optimism and social transformation.
+Jincy is a development communications specialist who has traveled across rural India seeking stories of optimism and social transformation.
 She is passionate about education, environment, and health.
-She holds a master’s degree in Journalism and Mass Communication from Guru Nanak Dev University, and in English Literature from IGNOU.
-You may often find her listening to budding artists on open mics.
+She holds a bachelor’s and master’s degree in Journalism and Mass Communication from Guru Nanak Dev University, and a master’s degree in English Literature from Indira Gandhi National Open University.
+She has reported on social issues for multiple national and regional dailies, including The Times of India, The Hindu, and Dainik Jagran.
+One may often find her sketching cartoons or listening to budding artists on open mics.